Rheumatoid arthritis: Imaging

-X-rays of the hands and feet are generally performed when many joints affected.
-In RA, there may be no changes in the early stages of the disease or the x-ray may show osteopenia near the joint, soft tissue swelling, and a smaller than normal joint space.
+X-rays of the hands and feet are generally performed when many joints are affected.
+In RA, there may be no changes in the early stages of the disease, or the X-ray may show osteopenia near the joint, soft tissue swelling, and a smaller than normal joint space.
 As the disease advances, there may be bony erosions and subluxation.
 Other medical imaging techniques such as magnetic resonance imaging (MRI) and ultrasound are also used in RA.

-Technical advances in ultrasonography like high-frequency transducers (10 MHz or higher) have improved the spatial resolution of ultrasound images depicting 20% more erosions than conventional radiography.
+Technical advances in ultrasonography, like high-frequency transducers (10 MHz or higher), have improved the spatial resolution of ultrasound images, depicting 20% more erosions than conventional radiography.
 Color Doppler and power Doppler ultrasound are useful in assessing the degree of synovial inflammation as they can show vascular signals of active synovitis.
-This is important, since in the early stages of RA, the synovium is primarily affected, and synovitis seems to be the best predictive marker of future joint damage.
+This is important since in the early stages of RA, the synovium is primarily affected, and synovitis seems to be the best predictive marker of future joint damage.